 Um… yes and no. Could I be any vaguer?
 So, yes, keywords with fewer than 100 pages competing for them do tend to have less monthly searches – but that’s why they’re the low-hanging fruit.
 But think about it logically for a second:

 Targeting a high-traffic keyword because it has, say 200,000 monthly searches, with average estimated website traffic of 20,000 sounds fabulous.
-However, there’s 500+ competing pages for that exact same keyword, and you’ll only get that amazing traffic if you rank within the top 10 of those 500+ competing sites.
-And, because that’s unlikely for a new site without much established authority, the chances are you won’t get traffic outside of sharing with your friends and your PPC campaigns.
+However, there are 500+ competing pages for that exact same keyword, and you’ll only get that amazing traffic if you rank within the top 10 of those 500+ competing sites.
+And, because that’s unlikely for a new site without much-established authority, the chances are you won’t get traffic outside of sharing with your friends and your PPC campaigns.

 Target low-hanging fruit.
 Choose to target keywords with a lower monthly search volume and a lower number of competing sites.
 Yes, the estimated traffic for those keywords looks lower – but – with under 100 competing pages, it’s so much easier to get ranked.
 And, providing your content is decent, that means you’ll get traffic.
 And, if you’re clever with your keyword usage, you can get ranked for multiple keywords with a single page.
 So, yes, there’s a lower average search volume, but because you’re ranking on page 1 in the SERPS – rather than languishing on page 20, what traffic there is, you’ll get a good portion of.
 And because there’s essentially an infinite number of these low-hanging fruit keywords, they offer an unlimited source of traffic.